 The Cave of Antiparos is a major tourist attraction.
 Used as a natural shelter from the Neolithic period onwards, and for the worship of the goddess Artemis, while from later times, at the entrance to the site is the church of Agios Ioannis Spiliotis.
 Signs and scratches on the stalactites and stalagmites attest to the passers, including an inscription by some generals of Alexander the Great, one by the lyric poet Archilochus of Paros, Lord Byron and the first King of the modern state of Greece, Othon.

-The Venetian Castle of Antiparos is a typical example of the fortified settlements established in the Cyclades during the period of the Latins in 13th-16th century.
-Its construction dates to the mid-15th century when the Venetian Giovanni Loredano decided to marry Mary Sommaripa of Antiparos.
+The Venetian Castle of Antiparos is a typical example of the fortified settlements established in the Cyclades during the period of the Latins in 13th-16th c.
+Its construction dates to the mid-15th c. when the Venetian Giovanni Loredano decided to marry Mary Sommaripa of Antiparos.
 The original version had a ‘motte’ (mound) at the centre and houses round the perimeter.
 The houses were built as one continuous block construction, the outer walls providing both the defensive wall of the fortified settlement.
 The only entrance was at the south wing.
 Inside the main settlement the houses developed as three-storey structures, each having a separate entrance which leads to an external staircase.
 In the course of the settlement was extended outside the south wing to form a rectangular ring called "Xopyrga" and within the original enclosure around the base of the circular tower.

 In modern times, the original architectural style of the castle was altered, with the church of Christ being inserted as a religious element, while the central mound was used as a water tank tower.
 Today, the houses retain a certain level of their original features, despite the collapse of the upper floors, and any intervention required permission from the archaeological department.
 Today most homes are developed in one with two floors and have a maximum ground-like trapdoor.
 Many now face outwards and have become shops facing onto the main street.
 An integral part of the castle of Antiparos are the small bats that come with dusk and fly around the tower to the east.

 There are extensive Neolithic ruins on the island.
 In 1889 excavation in Despotiko, revealed Cycladic cemeteries.
 In 1964 a Neolithic settlement was excavated on the island of Saliagos by the British School at Athens.
 Stone foundations of buildings, obsidian arrowheads and pottery were found, including a marble figurine known as the Fat lady of Saliagos.
 Classical findings are concentrated on the island of Despotiko.
 The Isle of Antiparos was identified as the ancient Prepesintho, according to the extant writings of Strabo and Pliny.
 In 1959 excavations began at Zoumparia and Mantra, on the northeast coast, where there were Doric order temples dating to 500 BC.
 In 1997, new excavations began at Mantra, bringing to light some of the ancillary buildings of a sanctuary.
 The temple itself has not yet been discovered, though a number of architectural elements from an early Doric temple have been found built into later walls.
 The main finding so far has been a long building, consisting of five consecutive rooms.
 In the southern room archaic materials of Eastern Aegean, Rhodian, Cypriot and Egyptian origin have been discovered.
-Many marble sculptures were found, including two archaic kouros heads, a naked male statue, part of the Archaic period perirrantiriou inscribed with the inscription "Marda anethiken".
+Many marble sculptures were found, including two archaic kouros heads, a naked male statue, part of the Archaic period inscribed with the inscription "Marda anethiken".
 Among the significant findings include the built-square marble altar dedicated to Hestia Isthmus of classical times and which is testimony to one of the deities worshiped in the Cyclades.